Brazilian musician João Gilberto, founder of bossa nova, dies in Rio

-SAO PAULO (Reuters) - Brazilian musician Joao Gilberto, 88, died on Saturday afternoon in his house in Rio de Janeiro, relatives confirmed through messages in social media.
+SAO PAULO (Reuters) - Brazilian musician João Gilberto, 88, who developed bossa nova music and helped turn the style into a worldwide craze, died on Saturday afternoon in his house in Rio de Janeiro, relatives confirmed through messages in social media.

-In his Facebook account, his son Marcelo Gilberto said “his fight was noble and he tried to maintain dignity”.
+His son Marcelo Gilberto said on Facebook “his fight was noble and he tried to maintain dignity”.
 His daughter in law wrote: “Deep sadness.
 All he wanted was to be with us and to play with his granddaughter”.

 The family did not disclose the cause of death.

+Brazilian artists paid tribute to one of the country’s most well-known artists.
+Singer Gal Costa said Brazil lost “its biggest music genius.
+His legacy is huge to Brazil and the world”.
+Critic Zuza Homem de Mello told Globonews TV station that Gilberto was the responsible for making Brazilian music known worldwide.

-Born in Bahia, a notheastern Brazilian state, João Gilberto began singing at 18.
+Born in Bahia, a notheastern Brazilian state, João Gilberto Prado de Oliveira began singing at 18.
 After moving to Rio de Janeiro, he released the record “Chega de Saudade” in 1959, which marked the beginning of the world-famous bossa nova music style.

-His 1964 album “Getz/Gilberto” with America saxophone player Stan Getz sold millions of copies, won several Grammy awards and popularized bossa nova around the world.
+His 1964 album “Getz/Gilberto” with American saxophone player Stan Getz sold millions of copies, won several Grammy awards and popularized bossa nova around the world.

+The album featured the song “The Girl from Ipanema” by musician Antonio Carlos Jobim and poet Vinicius de Moraes, sung in Portuguese by Gilberto and in English by his first wife, Astrud Gilberto.
+The song became a global hit and a jazz standard.

 Reporting by Tatiana Bautzer; Editing by David Gregorio